The Collection

 No analysis available

-I searched for hotel rental pool or hotel-managed rental program references such as Hilton, Trump, or Ritz pool language and found none.
-Since there is no evidence that STR is allowed, hotel pool participation cannot be true.
+I looked for hotel rental pool, hotel-managed rental program, brand pool, or similar wording and found nothing.
+Because there is no evidence that STR is allowed, this feature must be false.

-I looked for wording like mandatory pool, required participation, cannot opt out, or must rent through a program.
-The remarks contain no such language, and because STR is not evidenced, mandatory pool participation must be false.
+I searched for mandatory hotel-pool wording such as required participation, cannot opt out, or must be in the rental program and found nothing.
+Since STR is not evidenced as allowed, mandatory pool participation is also false.

 No analysis available